cynicaloptimist/improved-initiative/README.md

 npx grunt
 ```

+- To get the dev server running, you can either:
-- When it gets to 100% build complete, press the `F5` Key in VS Code
+  - Press `F5` in Visual Studio Code _or_
+  - In a new terminal window run `npm run start`
-- Visit <http://localhost> in a web browser to view a development version of the UI that responds to your code changes
+- Once the server is running, visit <http://localhost> in a web browser to view a development version of the UI that responds to your code changes.
-- Every time you make a change, wait for it to finish compiling then manually reload your browser
+- Every time you make a change, wait for it to finish compiling then manually reload your browser.

 Development of Improved Initiative is supported through [Patreon](https://www.patreon.com/improvedinitiative).